MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Dimensions of Hardness in MDPs

-In contrast to \textit{delayed rewards}, rewarding a sequence of actions addresses the actions taken which are consequential to obtaining a reward. \cite{options_sutton1999between} present a framework for temporal abstraction in RL to deal with such sequences.
-Regarding the $Q^*$ value, this means that if an incorrect information state is used, then updates performed for approximating $Q^*$ will tend to assign partial credit also to incomplete sequences.
-The agent may not realise that a whole sequence of actions is needed to be taken and not just some of them.
-While agents can converge asymptotically in the face of both delays and sequences, using the correct information state would lead to much better sample efficiency and more stable learning.
+In many environments, \chngdjair{a reward is obtained for a \textit{sequence} of $N$-states resulting from a sequence of actions taken and not just the current $N$-state and action (see Figure \ref{fig:r_seq_diag}).
+A simple example is executing a tennis serve, where one needs a sequence of actions which leads to a rewarding $N$-state trajectory that results in a point, e.g., if an ace was served.
+In contrast to \textit{delayed rewards}, rewarding a sequence of $N$-states resulting from a sequence of actions addresses the trajectory followed as being consequential to obtaining a reward.} Learning sequences of actions as macro-actions or options is important, e.g., in Hierarchical Reinforcement Learning (HRL). \shortciteA{options_sutton1999between} present a framework for temporal abstraction in RL to deal with such sequences.
+Regarding the $Q^*$ value, this means that if an incomplete information state is used, then updates performed for approximating $Q^*$ will tend to assign partial credit also to incomplete sequences.
+The agent may not realise that a whole sequence of actions is needed to reach a rewarding $N$-state trajectory and not just a part of the sequence.
+While agents can perform well asymptotically in the face of both delays and sequences, using the correct information state would very likely lead to much better sample efficiency and more stable learning.
+In \textit{MDP Playground}, for discrete environments, only specific sequences of $N$-states of positive integer length $n$ are rewardable.
+Sequences consist of non-repeating $N$-states allowing for $\frac{(\|NS\| - \|T\|)!}{(\|NS\| - \|T\| - n)!}$ sequences.
+For the continuous environment of moving to a target, $n$ is variable.

-Environments can also be characterised by their \textit{reward density}.
-In sparse reward settings \citep{tackling_sparse_rewards_raluca_2019}, the supervisory reward signal is $0$ throughout the trajectory and then a single non-zero reward is received at its end.
-This also holds true for the example of the tennis serve above.